adamzahraoui/adamzahraoui/README.md

 # Hi, I'm Adam Zahraoui! 👋

 Welcome to my GitHub profile!
 I'm passionate about coding, technology, and always eager to learn something new.
-Outside of tech, I have a deep love for biking and sports, especially when it comes to superbikes like the ZX10R, Hornet, S1000RR, and CBR1000.
+Outside of tech, I have a deep love for biking and sports, especially when it comes to superbikes.

 ## 😀 About Me
 - 🔭 Currently exploring the tech world and building cool projects.
-- 🏍️ Motorcycle enthusiast (ZX10R, Hornet, S1000RR, CBR1000).
+- 🏍️ Motorcycle enthusiast (ZX10R, Hornet, S1000RR, CBR1000 ....).
 - 🏋️‍♂️ Passionate about **calisthenics**, **swimming**, and **cycling**.
 - 💡 Always keen on learning and improving my skills.